-(Yale)George Bradley is one of those otiose members of the American East Coast poetry coterie --- winner of grants from NEA, and the Academy of American Poets, and, as well, a former Yale Younger Poet (1986).
-He is a perfect fit into the teeny keyhole that is the American Poetry Establishment, and thus is the perfect snob to edit an anthology that spans the seventy-five or so years of the Yale Younger Poets tautology.
+(Yale)George Bradley is one of those otiose members of the American East Coast poetry coterie --- winning grants from NEA, honored by the Academy of American Poets, and, as well, being himself a former Yale Younger Poet (1986).
+He is a perfect fit into the teeny keyhole that is the American Poetry Establishment, the perfect tweedy pipe-smoking sort to edit an anthology that spans the seventy-five or so years of the Yale Younger Poets tautology.

 to- lunch.
 Further, it tells us that real poets know what a vacuum it is there in Yale Poetry Cloud- Cuckoo- Land, and thus wouldn't bother to submit their works for judging.